GNOME/libadwaita/doc/migrating-between-development-versions.md

 ### Adapt to [class@ActionRow] and [class@ExpanderRow] API Changes

-The "use-underline" property and its accessors have been removed.
+The `use-underline` property and its accessors have been removed.
 Use [property@PreferencesRow:use-underline] and its accessors instead.

 The title and subtitle have markup enabled, make sure to escape it with